valentina-b/ecosio-eco-friendly-cosmetics/README.md

 * I want to be able to make changes on the inventory myself so that I don't have to rely on external support when it comes to that.
 * I want to have a marketplace offering more than just products so that the customers will have more reasons to come back to the site.
 * I want to be able to distinguish loyal customers from one-time buyers so that I can give them better benefits and ensure they will come back to shop more.
-* I want to create a community around my brand so that I satisfy customers' need to belong and they know they're not alone.
+* I want to create a community around my brand so that I satisfy customers' need to belong, and they know they're not alone.

 ### Customer Goals